jbird186/foresee/docs/reference.md

 Values on the stack do not have an associated type.
 All stack items are 8-byte values that can represent an integer, a pointer, or any other form of data.

 Foresee inherits many of Forth's standard instructions, including `drop`, `nip`, `dup`, `swap`, `over`, `rot`, `pick`, `roll`, and `depth`.

+### Stack Effect Notation

+A stack effect comment shows how a keyword or function transforms the stack.
+They are regular comments that serve as documentation, and have no special functionality.
+Items separated by spaces, and input items are separated from output items with `--`.

+`input1 input2 input3 ... -- output1 output2 output3 ...`

+* Items to the left of `--` are consumed ("popped") from the stack.
+* Items to the right of `--` are produced ("pushed") onto the stack.

+Examples:
+* A function `hypotenuse` that calculates $\sqrt{a^2 + b^2}$ could be described with `a b -- hypotenuse`.
+* A function `sum3` that finds the sum of 3 integers could be described with `a b c -- sum`.
+* A function `inc_each` that adds 1 to each of two intgers could be described with `n1 n2 -- (n1+1) (n1+2)`.

+Pointer values are often signified with an ampersand.
+So a function that copies 8 bytes from pointer `A` to pointer `B`, and returns the value that was copied, could be described with `// &ptrA &ptrB -- value`.

 ## Variables